ee-jackson/tree/code/exploration/2023-12-05_explore-matching.md

 ![](figures/2023-12-05_explore-matching/unnamed-chunk-9-1.png)<!-- -->

-We don’t have any unmatched units, which is good.
+We don’t have any unmatched units, I think this is due to the kind of matching we’re doing?

 ``` r
 plot(out_matched, type = "density", interactive = FALSE,